vimc/kodiak/README.md

 Unit tests can be run from an IDE or on the command line with `gradlew test`.

 For testing the logic around connecting to the vault, first run `./scripts/run-fake-vault.sh` to spin up a local vault instance.
-Then uncomment the `Ignore` flag in `VaultTests` and replace the `githubToken` variable with your github token.
-After testing destroy the fake vault with `./scripts/stop-fake-vault.sh`
+After testing destroy the fake vault with `./scripts/stop-fake-vault.sh`.
+If running `gradlew test` these scripts will be run automatically.